Hong Kong Basic Law: History

+Qing China ceded Hong Kong Island and parts of the Kowloon Peninsula to the United Kingdom after it was defeated in the Opium Wars of the mid-19th century.
+The British government then obtained a 99-year lease of the New Territories in 1898, which expanded the colony of Hong Kong for the final time.
+Chinese governments following the Qing Empire's collapse in 1911 refer to these agreements as "unequal treaties" and were invalid.

+In 1982, Chinese and British officials separately began to meet Hong Kong business and political elites in Hong Kong.
+In September, Deng Xiaoping met Thatcher in Beijing and told her that China's sovereignty over Hong Kong was not negotiable, but both agreed to begin diplomatic discussions.
+The Chinese government then declared that it would "resume exercising sovereignty" in Hong Kong in 1997 peacefully while maintaining Hong Kong's stability and standing in the global economy.
+Diplomatic efforts resulted in the signing of the Sino-British Joint Declaration in 1984 to prepare for sovereignty over Hong Kong to be transferred from the United Kingdom to China in 1997.

-Shortly after the Sino–British Joint Declaration was signed, the National People's Congress set up the Basic Law Drafting Committee (BLDC) in 1985, setting the basis of the transfer of sovereignty in Hong Kong from the United Kingdom to China.
-The committee was responsible for writing the draft Basic Law.
-In June 1985, the Standing Committee of the National People's Congress (NPCSC) approved the membership of the BLDC, which consisted of 36 members from China and 23 members from Hong Kong, chaired by Chinese diplomat Ji Pengfei.
-Twelve of the 23 members from Hong Kong were connected to the city's business and industrial sectors.
+Shortly after, the National People's Congress created the Basic Law Drafting Committee (BLDC) in 1985.
+In June, the Standing Committee of the National People's Congress (NPCSC) approved the BLDC of 36 members from China and 23 members from Hong Kong, chaired by Chinese diplomat Ji Pengfei.
+Twelve of the 23 Hong Kong members were connected to the city's business and industrial sectors.

-A Basic Law Consultative Committee (BLCC) consisting of Hong Kong community leaders was also established in 1985 to collect views in Hong Kong on the draft law.
+The Basic Law Consultative Committee (BLCC) composed of 180 Hong Kong community leaders was also established in the same year to collect views on the draft law in Hong Kong.
 Similar to the BLDC, the BLCC was also dominated by business and professional elites.

-The first draft was published in April 1988 followed by a five-month public consultation.
+The first draft was published in April 1988 followed by a five-month public consultation exercise.
 The second draft was published in February 1989, and the subsequent consultation period ended in October 1989.
-The Basic Law was promulgated on 4 April 1990 by the National People's Congress, together with the designs for the Regional Flag and Regional Emblem of the HKSAR.
+The Basic Law was promulgated on 4 April 1990 by the National People's Congress, together with the designs for the flag and emblem of the Hong Kong Special Administrative Region (HKSAR).

-On 4 June 1989, the BLDC's only two members representing the nascent pro-democracy camp, Martin Lee and Szeto Wah, declared that they would suspend their participation after the military crackdown of the Tiananmen Square protests of 1989.
-In September 1989, Lee announced that he would return to the BLDC after being urged to do so by many in Hong Kong.
-However, in October, Beijing expelled Lee and Szeto from the BLDC as "subversives".
+On 4 June 1989, the BLDC's only two members representing the nascent pro-democracy camp, Martin Lee and Szeto Wah, suspended their participation after the military crackdown of the Tiananmen Square protests of 1989.
 Lee and Szeto had voiced support for student activists in Beijing and had led the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, an organisation instrumental in assisting political dissidents leave China after the military crackdown on 4 June.
+In September, Lee returned to the BLDC after being urged to do so by many in Hong Kong.
+However, Beijing expelled Lee and Szeto from the BLDC in October and called them "subversives".